University of Virginia fraternities and sororities: Social sororities

+Social diaternities

+The University of Virginia currently hosts one of four social diaternities in the United States, the Alpha chapter of Sigma Omicron Rho LGBTQ & Allied Gender-Inclusive Diaternity.
+This list includes active coeducational Greek-lettered organizations that identify themselves primarily as social organizations, as opposed to professional, service, or honor organizations.
+The establishment date reflects the date that the organization was originally founded as a local coeducational fraternity before it attempted to become incorporated.

-Service fraternities, professional fraternities and honor societies
+Service fraternities, professional fraternities, and honor societies

 The University of Virginia also has chapters of numerous Greek organizations whose primary focus is not social, although some offer social events in addition to service or academic events.
 While membership in professional fraternities is generally open to any student studying that profession, membership requirements for honor societies are often more demanding and require specific academic or extracurricular achievements.